Klinkyyy/api_connect_sql/README.md

 # api_connect_sql
-Collect weather data and send it to PostgreSQL and create a Streamlit interface with sipmle graphs
+Collect weather data and send it to PostgreSQL and create a Streamlit interface with simple graphs